 - Individual voice argues that voice is a fundamental right.
 It allows employees to be involved in decision-making and to express their concerns.

-Diversity concerns should be a core element of voice initiatives.
+Inclusion and diversity concerns should be a core element of voice initiatives.
 People may be motivated by different factors to become involved, and the perspectives of minority groups can be underrepresented in conventional voice mechanisms.
 Hearing diverse viewpoints may not be easy but can help to unlock people’s potential while balancing power between the organisation and its employees.

 Representative participation refers to schemes in which employee representatives meet managers on a regular basis, whether in scheduled committees, or through more ad hoc arrangements.
 The essential feature is that participation is not directly between individual employees and their managers but is mediated through representatives.
 Approaches include: